-- The ordinary expectation for priest(s) living in a rectory is that 3 meals a day be provided, with at least the main meal prepared and served. - It should be the ordinary practice that the priests living together in a rectory should eat at least the main meal in common. - Meals need to be healthy and wholesome.
-Consideration of likes and dislikes of foods served ought to be decided in common. - When meals are not provided for in the rectory, reimbursement is paid by source of income to priest having to dine in a restaurant.
-Receipts for reimbursement must be submitted to parish. - When meals are eaten outside the rectory on a priest's day off or when meals are provided in the rectory yet a priest chooses to eat at a restaurant, the expenses are the responsibility of the individual priest.
+- The ordinary expectation for priest(s) living in a rectory is that 3 meals a day be provided. - It should be the ordinary practice that the priests living together in a rectory share at least three (3) meals in common per week. - Meals need to be healthy and wholesome.
+Consideration of likes and dislikes of foods served ought to be decided in common. - When meals are not provided in the rectory and the priest must dine in a restaurant, reimbursement is paid by source of income.
+Receipts must be presented in their original format to receive reimbursement. - When meals are eaten outside of the rectory on a priest's day off, the expenses are the responsibility of the individual priest and are not reimbursable. - When meals are provided in the rectory and a priest instead chooses to eat at a restaurant, the expenses are the responsibility of the individual priest and are not reimbursable. - Entertainment Meals The use of parish funds for periodic entertainment with either fellow priests or friends and family should be kept to a minimum.
+The receipt should include the purpose of the meal and the names of the guests.